 In the next measurement, we deployed a bionet platform on a PC and multiple cyber-entities on the platform.
 Each cyber-entity implements a web server function that processes the HTTP GET request message.
 An emulated user was deployed on the same PC, and it sent GET requests to the cyber-entities.
 Upon receiving a request, each cyber-entity locates, reads and returns a requested file.
-It keeps five different files whose sizes are

-500B, 5KB, 50KB, 500KB and 5MB.
-These five sizes are representative in Webstone [27], a well-known web server profiling tool.
+It keeps five different files whose sizes are 500B, 5KB, 50KB, 500KB and 5MB.
+These five sizes are representative in Webstone [27], a well-known performance profiling tool for web servers.
 The request rate was 10 requests per second.

-Figure 5.
+Figure 3.
 CPU utilization of the cyber-entities that implement web server functions